 - a.
-All objections to an adoption must be accompanied by the \$23.00 filing fee or, if indigent, a Financial Disclosure (OPD-206R Public Defender Form). - b.
-If you contest the adoption, you must file a written objection with the Court within fourteen (14) days after receiving the Notice of Hearing on Petition for Adoption (SPF 18.2).
+All objections to an adoption must be accompanied by the twenty-three dollar (\$23.00) filing fee or, if indigent, a Financial Disclosure (OPD-206R Public Defender Form). - b.
+If any person wishes to contest the adoption, he or she must file a written objection with the Court within fourteen (14) days after receiving the Notice of Hearing on Petition for Adoption (SPF 18.2).
 The contesting party is required to appear at the hearing. - c.
 A final decree of adoption may be granted if the contesting party fails to file a written objection to the adoption petition OR fails to appear at the hearing.